jmoenig/Snap/DEVLOG.md

 * **New Features:**
     * dynamic (scriptable) drop down menus for custom block input slots
     * new "scripted" menu option for custom block input slots
-    * new "When ... input menu" hat block for use inside custom block editors, has to report a list of drop-down menu items
+    * new "When ... menu clicked" hat block for use inside custom block editors, has to report a list of drop-down menu items
     * metaprogramming support for scriptable input slot menus

+### 2024-10-31
+* objects: changed wording for "when ... menu clicked" hat block

 ### 2024-10-30
 * objects: changed wording for "when ... menu" hat block